 Metals in Solid and Chemical Materials (SCM) – the laboratory was accredited to analyze metals in sediment, soils, compost, and other SCM by ICP-OES and Mercury analyzer.

 Bacterial Source Tracking (BST) – the laboratory implemented new BST capabilities by qPCR in July 2016.
 This capability has enabled the laboratory to determine whether the source of fecal indicator bacteria found in the San Antonio River Basin is Human or Non-Human.
-The laboratory has also recently implemented the use of a feral hog biomarker.

 Mercury in Non-Potable Water – In March of 2018 the laboratory received accreditation for analysis of Mercury in NPW.